 The universe is made up of so many amazing things that we will never know.
 Let’s learn some fun facts about quite ordinary things.

-Do you have the feeling that your life is more boring that it should be?
+Do you have the feeling that your life is more boring than it should be?
 Perhaps you have always imagined doing amazing things in a different way.
-It may seem that somewhere along the high expectations for awesomeness, you forget to pause and wonder.
+It may seem that somewhere along with the high expectations for awesomeness, you forget to pause and wonder.
 Take a look around; there are so many amazing things you can do and put a smile on your face.

 People will often say that they know a lot of things.
 But have anyone tried to explore the unusual in usual things that are around us?
 Have you ever tried to find out about something you probably didn’t know?
 Such contemplations will return your sense to wonder.